 Comfrey is controversial, due to its borderline toxicity.
 Check that out before you decide to use it, or how you want to use it.

 Speaking of fantastic for the gums you had might as well add some quality turmeric to your cayenne tincture.
-And rounding out this brew I suggest adding Strong Kangen water to the mix (Kangen water would have to be added when you swish so that it will be fresh.
-It has a negative electrical charge when it is fresh and that’s a huge benefit).
-You will be glad you did.
+And rounding out this brew I suggest adding Strong Kangen water to the mix (Strong Kangen water is okay for this application because you spit it out.
+Kangen water is for drinking, but Strong Kangen water is not).
+But Kangen water or not, you will be glad you did this.
 You are just giving our body the tools it needs to heal itself.

 Consider using the above swishing mix in a water pick!
 Yowza!